Updated: Sep 23, 2021

 I’ve already said that I won’t spoil the ending, and I think some viewers would find it a little silly out of context.

 If I was to say what happens, it would most likely sound daft, but within the movie itself, it felt satisfying.

-Before making Brutal, Writer/Director Takashi Hirose made a few short films including, Moratorium that also starred Butch and Asami.
+Before making Brutal, Writer/Director Takashi Hirose made a few short films including, Moratorium which also starred Butch and Asami.

 This looks to be his first feature and based on this, I really hope we see more from him.

 Both Butch and Ayano put in great performances with the only fault in the movie being that sometimes a character’s reaction to the injury they’ve received doesn’t quite seem to be strong enough.